DjanQuiltDB/djanquiltdb/docs/modules/overview.rst

    :align: center

-This library introduces a table for shards: `django_sharding.models.Shard`.
+This library introduces a table for shards: `patchman_django_sharding.models.Shard`.
 These sharding objects have four attributes: `id, name, node_name, schema_name`.
 The `id` and `name` are simply for convenience.
 The important fields is the combination of `node_name` and `schema_name`.
 Together they are unique.
 And you can easily see how these two are used to tell the database where we want to find our data.